- by Barney Davey

 - Banking, Taxes & Inventory

 - Artist’s Bio & Artist’s Statement

 - Creating a Business Plan

 - Art Marketing Overview

-There may be other topics for the list.
-I believe if artists have a working knowledge about these subjects, they can make informed career decisions.
+There may be other topics on the list.
+I believe if artists have a working knowledge of these subjects, they can make informed career decisions.
 Knowing the important aspects of the topics will help them to decide if they need a deeper dive on any subject.
 If you have ideas for other items for the list, please use the comments box below to let me know.

 I’m in the business of helping artists succeed.
 It’s my mission and my full-time occupation.
-This list comes from me observing artists in business for more than 20 years.
+This list comes from me observing artists in business for nearly 30 years.

 Some of the Items Are Mandatory.